 If your hearing seems to be getting worse, don’t panic.
 It doesn’t necessarily mean you’re going deaf.
-In fact, a couple of simple remedies may help you hear better starting today.
-And if those don’t turn up the volume for you, other treatment options, such as hearing aids and cochlear implants, may improve your hearing and quality of life.
+In fact, following a few simple tips might do your ears a favor.
+Turn up the volume and improve your quality of life with these five steps.

 All medications have the potential to cause side effects, but you may be surprised to learn that some can take a toll on your hearing.

-Over-the-counter (OTC) pain relievers like aspirin and ibuprofen can make it harder to hear, as can a slew of prescription drugs, including some antibiotics, cancer drugs, and blood pressure medications.
+Over-the-counter (OTC) pain relievers like aspirin and ibuprofen can make it harder to hear.
+So can a slew of prescription drugs, including some antibiotics, cancer drugs, and blood pressure medications.

-Ask your doctor to review your OTC and prescription drugs to see if anything you’re taking might be impacting your hearing.
+Make a list of the OTC and prescription medications you’re currently taking.
+And ask your doctor to review the list to see if anything might be impacting your hearing.
 If so, ask if you can lower your dose or change to another medication that doesn’t have this side effect.

-If your hearing loss is bad enough, the doctor may suggest a hearing aid, which will make sounds stronger and easier for you to hear.
-There have been major advancements in hearing aids over the past few decades; many are now very small and discreet.
+If your hearing loss is bad enough, the doctor may suggest a hearing aid.
+This device will make sounds stronger and easier for you to hear.
+There have been major advancements in hearing aids over the past few decades.
+Even better: many are now very small and discreet.

 If your hearing loss is so severe that a hearing aid can’t help, you may be a candidate for a cochlear implant.
 This electronic device has two parts: one that sits behind your ear and another that gets surgically inserted under your skin.

 Unlike a hearing aid, these devices don’t make sounds louder.
-Instead, they bypass the damaged part of the ear and stimulate the auditory nerve directly.
+Instead, they let sound travel around the damaged part of the ear and send them directly to your auditory nerve.
 You “hear” because your brain quickly learns to associate the signals from the implant with sounds you remember, according to the National Institute on Deafness and Other Communication Disorders.